David Pressman: Ambassadorship to Hungary

-During his ambassadorship, Pressman and the Fidesz-led Hungarian government enjoyed frosty relations.
+During his ambassadorship, relations between Pressman and the Fidesz-led Hungarian government were frosty.
 From the outset, Pressman was an outspoken critic of Fidesz and its leader, Viktor Orbán.
 He was regularly attacked by prominent Fidesz politicians and the Fidesz-controlled state media, which produced a highly "unusual" diplomatic situation between two NATO allies.
 Pressman was particularly critical of the Fidesz government's close relationship with Beijing, pervasive public corruption, efforts to restrict LGBT rights in Hungary, of Orbán's perceived closeness to Russian leader Vladimir Putin, and of Orbán's support for Donald Trump in the 2024 U.S. presidential election.
 Hungarian officials accused Pressman of interfering in Hungary's domestic politics by regularly appearing in public alongside opposition politicians and participating in politically controversial events like Budapest Pride.
 Foreign Minister Péter Szijjártó accused Pressman of behaving as an "activist" and "leader of the opposition."

 Some observers viewed Pressman's sexuality as particularly problematic for Fidesz given the party's messaging around defending traditional family values.
 In April 2023, for instance, some linked Speaker of the National Assembly László Kövér's criticism of Pressman—"Mr. Pressman is one of the least classy ambassadors ever to set foot on Hungarian soil representing his own country… He talks nonsense, and he does it aggressively"—to Kövér's history of anti-American, homophobic, and anti-Semitic comments.
 Similarly, after Trump's reelection and Pressman's subsequent decision to depart Hungary in early 2025, Minister of Construction and Investment János Lázár said that "Hungary will never be like Mr. Pressman, and when his mandate expires, it would be wise for him to come nowhere near this country."

 Due to these tensions, U.S.-Hungary relations reached a "new low" during Pressman's tenure.
 Just prior to his departure from Hungary, the U.S. Department of the Treasury sanctioned one of Orbán's closest advisors, Minister for the Prime Minister's Cabinet Office Antal Rogán, under the Magnitsky Act.
 The Hungarian government claimed this was an act of "petty revenge" on Pressman's part.
 Pressman and his family left Hungary on January 13, 2025.